 - All sides are heard without bias and all parties involved are given the opportunity to put right the situation

-- Avoid using names such as “bully or victim.”
+- Names such as “bully or victim” are avoided.
 The student making the complaint will be known as the “complainant.”
 The other party involved will be known as the “respondent”